dscho/xkcd/content/comics/2012-3-28-cadbury-eggs.md

 ---
 [Two Cadbury eggs, one in the foil, the other out of the foil and broken open to reveal the gooey center.]

-A Cadbury egg has about 20g of sugar.
+A Cadbury Egg has about 20g of sugar.
 (25g outside the US.)
 "One Cadbury Egg" is a nice unit of sugar content.

 [A can of soda with an equals sign and two eggs; a bottle of soda with an equals sign and three eggs.]